Bira/octopus-carnival/_drafts/dfrpg-adventurers-knight.md

 The Knight's starting statline is ST 14, DX 14, IQ 10, HT 13.
 Their speed is reduced from 6.75 to 6.00.

 They have the second highest base ST, losing only to the Barbarian.
+Their high DX also makes them excellent physical generalists.

 ## Advantages